ffan0811/dapp_solidity/README.md

 # dapp_solidity
-Created a dapp for getting used to solidity.
+- Created a dapp for getting used to solidity.
-This dapp should be running in a private network.
+- This dapp should be running in a private network.
-Ive worked on this in Ubuntu, Linux.
+- I've worked on this in Ubuntu, Linux.

 ## Using GETH